How does Colorado state income tax and unemployment insurance work in 2026?

 A Colorado payroll mixing Denver, Boulder, Aurora, and unincorporated state workers runs three or four minimum wages at once.
 The compliance question is captured at onboarding, work address by jurisdiction, and re-checked at any address change.
 Get it wrong on a remote employee and the back-pay clock starts the day they began working from the higher-rate jurisdiction.

-Colorado adds two state-specific overtime rules on top of the federal weekly trigger.
+Colorado adds state-specific overtime rules on top of the federal weekly trigger.
+Full details are in the Colorado wage, overtime, and meal-break law guide.
 Time-and-a-half for hours over 40 in a workweek (matches federal).
 Time-and-a-half for hours over 12 in a workday (no federal equivalent).
 And time-and-a-half for hours over 12 consecutive in a single shift.
 The rule that produces the most overtime pay applies.
 Most office employees never trigger the daily rule.
 Warehouse, healthcare, and field-service operations do.

 Yes, narrowly.
 Denver charges an Occupational Privilege Tax of $5.75 per month per qualifying employee from the employee, plus $4.00 per month per qualifying employee from the employer, for any employee earning $500 or more in a month from a Denver-based job.

-Aurora, Glendale, Greenwood Village, and Sheridan run smaller equivalents.
+Glendale, Greenwood Village, and Sheridan run smaller equivalents.
+Aurora repealed its own OPT with effect from 1 January 2025, so there is nothing to remit there in 2026.
 No other Colorado municipality charges payroll tax.
 Denver is filed monthly via the Denver eBiz Tax Center.

 Hannah, working in downtown Denver, costs her employer $4 a month in OPT and has $5.75 withheld from her paycheque.
 Across a 50-person Denver office, that is $200 per month in employer OPT and $287.50 in employee withholding, both remitted on the same monthly filing.